Hahnenkamm (Altmühl valley)

 The Hahnenkamm is a mountain ridge in Bavaria (Germany), belonging to the Franconian Jura.

+Etymology

+The German word Hahnenkamm literally translates to "rooster's comb".
+Local historian Martin Winter suggested the name derives from the topography of the ridge, resembling the respective body part of the animal.
+Wilhelm Kraft assumed a relationship with a homonymous piece of land close to the village of Rehlingen from where the name spread to refer to the whole area over time.
+Others argued the name relates to Hain ("grove"), originally spelled as Haynenkamm or Haynenkamp in old German, which would translate as "wooded mountain ridge".
+Lastly, some researchers interpreted its name as Hunnenkamp or Campus hunorum (Latin for "battlefield of the Huns") in relation to regional folk tales involving Attila the Hun.

 Geography

 The Hahnenkamm is located at the southwestern border of the Franconian Jura with the foothills extending in northwestern direction.
 On its eastern side, it is bordered by the Altmühl valley, on the western side by the Ries impact crater and Wörnitz valley.
 Two streams, Westliche Rohrach and Östliche Rochrach, run through the region with the first one supplying the artificial lake Hahnenkammsee.
 Highest point of the Hahnenkamm and the Franconian Jura as a whole is the Dürrenberg.
 The largest municipality is Treuchtlingen.